+Contact Teacher: Miss Hewetson

 What is Art History?

 In a world saturated by images the study of Art History can help you to bring meaning to your visual experiences.
 Studying Art History is like opening a window to other worlds, times and cultures.
 It develops critical thinking skills to help you analyse, interpret clues and understand ideas and values of the time and society specific art works were made in.
 It encourages you to see the world with new perspective.
 It will help your literacy skills, including independent research and writing but with a tangible visual base to inspire you.
 An added bonus is we get to see the drawings, prints, paintings, sculptures, architecture and objects we study by visiting local galleries or when you embark on international travel!

 Students of Art History develop skills and knowledge to support them in a huge variety of further education and professions as it improves their ability to conceptualise, investigate theories and communicate those ideas soundly.
-Studying Art History could set you up for careers as curators, lawyers, artists, journalists, teachersthe future is open!
+Studying Art History could set you up for careers as curators, lawyers, artists, journalists, teachers...the future is open!

 Art History is a University subject that can be studied as part of a Bachelor of Arts/Humanities or Fine Arts Degree.

-ART HISTORY LEVEL 2 Entry requirement: Open Entry - L1 study of History or Visual arts may prove helpful Credits: Up to 20 Level 2 Credits Course outline: Students will study a range of art works including painting, sculpture and architecture from the 19 th Century in France and art and objects from first hand experiences during the year.
+ART HISTORY LEVEL 2

+Entry requirement: Open Entry - L1 study of History or Visual arts may prove helpful in France and art and objects from first hand experiences during the year.
 They will look for and interpret meanings in artworks.
 They will develop the ability to analyse styles and characteristics of art works, artists, and movements.
 They will explore the impact of historical contexts on art production.
 A field trip to a major Art Gallery will be essential for internal assessment to allow students to personally experience and respond to art.
 L2 Art History is helpful for visual arts students and provides a solid base for L3 Art History.

+Course outline: Students will study a range of art works including painting, sculpture and architecture from the 19th Century

-Assessments: 3 x Internals - 12 credits & 1 or 2 x externals @4 credits each Costs: Field trip approx. \$10, optional write on work books x2 @ \$30 each (class set available to borrow) ART HISTORY LEVEL 3 Entry requirement: Credits: Open Entry at teacher discretion - L2 Art History or Visual Arts beneficial & adequate literacy needed Up to 24 Level 3 credits - based on individual needs Course outline: Students gain an opportunity to develop critical engagement with Art through a variety of lenses.
-They will develop an understanding of styles and symbolism, as well as the role of media and technique in the process of art making.
+Assessments: 3 x Internals - 12 credits & 1 or 2 x externals @4 credits each

+Costs: Field trip approx. \$10, optional write on workbooks x2 @ \$30 each (class set available to borrow)

+ART HISTORY LEVEL 3

+Entry requirement: Open Entry at teacher discretion - L2 Art History or Visual Arts beneficial & adequate literacy needed develop an understanding of styles and symbolism, as well as the role of media and technique in the process of art making.
 Evaluating the influence of different contexts (political, social, historical, aesthetic, personal etc) on the development of art across several timeframes is a key part of the course.

+Credits: Up to 24 Level 3 credits - based on individual needs

+Course outline: Students gain an opportunity to develop critical engagement with Art through a variety of lenses.
+They will skills we will develop and extend as we engage with theory in relation to the art objects we study.

 Topics covered include: The late Renaissance; Modern art especially from Europe and America); Feminism in Art; and a guided inquiry into an art topic of your own choice - possibly with an NZ connection.

 This course involves researching and writing about art in detail.
-Inquiry and critical thinking are important
+Inquiry and critical thinking are important available to borrow)

-Assessments: This course involves researching and writing about art in detail.
-Inquiry and critical thinking are important skills we will develop and extend as we engage with theory in relation to the art objects we study.
-Internal 12 credits, external 12 credits.
+Assessments: Internal 12 credits, external 12 credits.
 Assessment against some standards may be optional

-Costs: Gallery Visit approx \$10, Optional purchase of write-on booklet for Renassisance @ \$30 (class set available to borrow)
+Costs: Gallery Visit approximately \$10, Optional purchase of write-on booklet for Renaissance @ \$30 (class set

-BIOLOGY

-Contact Teacher: Mrs Taylor
+BIOLOGY Contact Teacher: Mrs Taylor